 In addition to work, strength training became a great interest and part of my life.
 But several years of high loads often result in wear and tear, and my body was not an exception.
 Sadly, conventional treatment did not show to be effective for my painful shoulders, lower back nor knees – the injuries persisted, and devastated my training schedule.
 The coherent frustration led to many late nights of reading and studying.
 It became clearer and clearer that electromechanics and biomechanics maybe weren’t as different as many claimed it to be after all, because my chronic pains all turned out to have concrete mechanical causes.
 With specific rehabilitative protocols the pain subsided, and never returned.

 After helping friends and family on a hobby-basis for a couple of years, it became clear that this, meaning rehabilitation through specific training, was something I wanted to spend both my free- and work time doing.
-This in turn led to taking a formal trainer education as well as several other courses and certifications.
-‘Trening og rehab’ was formed!
+This, in turn, led to taking a formal trainer education as well as several other courses and certifications within various therapeutic modalities.
+“Training and rehabilitation” was formed!

-In December ’17 I launched my own seminar series, ‘Objective Biomechanics’, and I am now working on educating both health personell, massage therapists and trainers in my methods.
+In December ’17 I launched my own seminar series, ‘Objective Biomechanics’, and I am now working on educating both health personnel, massage therapists and trainers in my methods.
+In January 2018 I wrote and published my first medical study, and at the present time, I have three published studies in a medical journal.
+Finally, my personal education also continues, in topics such as physical medicine and rehabilitation, biomechanics, neurology, radiology, and, in methods of research.

 - Larsen K. Postural cues for scapular retraction and depression promote costoclavicular space compression and thoracic outlet syndrome.
 Anaesth Pain & Intensive Care 2018;22(2):256-267